Fiat Chrysler and Renault pursue $35 billion merger to combat car industry upheaval

-If it goes ahead, the $35 billion-plus tie-up would alter the landscape for rivals including General Motors and Peugeot maker PSA Group, which recently held inconclusive talks with Fiat Chrysler (FCA), and could spur more deals.
+If it goes ahead, the $35 billion-plus (27.6 billion pounds) tie-up would alter the landscape for rivals including General Motors and Peugeot maker PSA Group, which recently held inconclusive talks with Fiat Chrysler (FCA), and could spur more deals.

 Renault said it was studying the proposal from Italian-American FCA with interest, and considered it friendly.

-Shares in both companies jumped more than 10 percent as investors welcomed the prospect of an enlarged business capable of producing more than 8.7 million vehicles a year and aiming for 5 billion euros ($5.6 billion) in annual savings.
+Shares in both companies jumped more than 10 percent as investors welcomed the prospect of an enlarged business capable of producing more than 8.7 million vehicles a year and aiming for 5 billion euros (4.4 billion pounds) in annual savings.

 It would rank third in the global auto industry behind Japan's Toyota and Germany's Volkswagen.